Time fractional stochastic differential equations driven by pure jump L\'evy noise: Acknowledgements

 \section{Acknowledgements}

-This work was funded in part by Army Research Office (ARO) MURI Grant W911NF-15-1-0562, by the National Science Foundation under Grants DMS-1620194 and DMS-2012291, and by the Simons Foundation (\#429343).
+We thank the referees for the constructive and helpful comments, which greatly improved the quality of this paper.
+This work was funded in part by the Army Research Office (ARO) MURI Grant W911NF-15-1-0562, by the National Science Foundation under Grants DMS-1620194 and DMS-2012291, and by the Simons Foundation (\#429343).